Taroona Rugby Club

-Taroona Rugby Club is a Rugby Union club in Tasmania.
+Taroona Rugby Club is a rugby union club in based in Cornelian Bay, Tasmania, Australia.
 Established in 1947, the club is a member of the Tasmanian Rugby Union and Tasmanian Rugby Union Juniors, affiliated the Australian Rugby Union, and plays in the Tasmanian Statewide League.

-The club's home ground is at Rugby Park in Cornelian Bay, Tasmania.
+The club's home ground is at Rugby Park in Cornelian Bay.
 Known as the Penguins or Blues, the club colours are blue, white and red.
 The club currently fields teams in Men's First and Second Divisions, a Senior Women's squad and the Juniors competitions.